-(PREFACE: While the author is not a chemist he has worked extensively for years with the manufacture of sodium chlorite solutions, and chlorine dioxide solutions for consumer use as well as industrial use.
+(PREFACE: While the author is not a chemist he has worked with the manufacture of sodium chlorite solutions, and chlorine dioxide solutions for consumer use as well as industrial use.
 He is familiar with the handling and characteristics of the chemicals mentioned in this article.
-The author has also talked with 1000's of people who have used chlorine dioxide for a variety of applications.
 While this article is meant to be informative about the nature and characteristics of Chlorine Dioxide, this article will not address any unapproved or medicinal use of this product.

 The process through which Chlorine Dioxide is generated and used is approved for many applications that can also be applied to common household uses.

 In this article I will try to answer some of the most common questions and misconceptions about Sodium Chlorite and Chlorine Dioxide, and tackle some of the most often debated statements made about this useful chemical.)
 This article and all other information found on this website is for educational purposes only.
 These are the opinions of the author and does not necessarly reflect the same opinions as Family Health Products Inc. No questions will be answered about any medical ailments or the ingestion of chlorine dioxide.